bots-go-framework/bots-fw/README.md

 # Strongo Bots Framework
-This is a [Go language](https://golang.org/) framework for building multilingual messenger bots (_Telegram, Facebook Messenger, Skype, Line, Kik, WeChat_) hosted on [AppEngine](https://cloud.google.com/appengine/), [Amazon](https://aws.amazon.com/), [Azure](https://azure.microsoft.com/), [Heroku](https://www.heroku.com/), [Docker](https://www.docker.com/) or just as a standard [Go HTTP server](https://golang.org/doc/articles/wiki/).
+A [Go language](https://golang.org/) framework to develop bots for messengers.

+**Reasons to use**:

+ * Same code can work across different  messenger (_Telegram, Facebook Messenger, Viber, Skype, Line, Kik, WeChat, etc._)
+ * You can tune your code to a specific messenger's APIs.
+ * i18n & l10n support (_multilingual_)
+ * Can be hosted in cloud or just as a standard Go HTTP server.
+Supports [AppEngine](https://cloud.google.com/appengine/) standard environment.
+ * It's fast

 ## Conitious Integration
 [![Build Status](https://drone.io/github.com/strongo/bots-framework/status.png)](https://drone.io/github.com/strongo/bots-framework/latest)

+## Usage

+	func InitBot(httpRouter *httprouter.Router, botHost bots.BotHost, appContext common.DebtsTrackerAppContext) {

+		driver := bots.NewBotDriver( // Orchestrate requests to appropriate handlers
+			bots.AnalyticsSettings{GaTrackingID: common.GA_TRACKING_ID}, // TODO: Refactor to list of analytics providers appContext,                                       // Holds User entity kind name, translator, etc. botHost,                                          // Defines how to create context.Context, HttpClient, DB, etc...
+			"Please report any issues to @DebtsTrackerGroup", // Is it wrong place?
+Router has similar.
+		)

+		driver.RegisterWebhookHandlers(httpRouter, "/bot",
+			telegram_bot.NewTelegramWebhookHandler(
+				telegramBotsWithRouter, // Maps of bots by code, language, token, etc... newTranslator, // Creates translator that gets a context.Context (for logging purpose) ),
+			viber_bot.NewViberWebhookHandler(
+				viber.Bots,
+				newTranslator,
+			),
+			fbm_bot.NewFbmWebhookHandler(
+				fbm.Bots,
+				newTranslator,
+			),
+		)
+	}

 ## Sample bots built with Strongo Bots Framework
 The best way to learn is to see examples of usage.
-Here is few:
+Here is one:
-  * [strongo/bots-example-calculator](http://github.com/strongo/bots-example-calculator) — a simple bot that calculates math expressions
-  * [strongo/bots-example-rock-paper-scissors](http://github.com/strongo/bots-example-rock-paper-scissors) — a bot to play [Rock-Paper-Scissors](https://en.wikipedia.org/wiki/Rock-paper-scissors) with your friends or against AI
   * [**DebtsTracker.io**](http://debtstracker.io/) —  a bot & a reminder service that helps to track your debts & credits.
-Sends automated email & SMS reminders to your debtors.
+  Sends automated reminders to you & your debtors (_in messenger, email, SMS_).

 We would be happy to place a link to your example / bot that is implemented using this framework.